Lessons I Learned Writing My First Book ‘God and Hamilton’

 Lesson #3: Surrender the Outcome to God

-I won't lie.
-I would love to reach a wide audience, sell thousands of copies, and land on all kinds of best seller lists.
-But the truth is it probably won't.
+I won’t lie.
+I would love God and Hamilton to reach a wide audience, sell thousands of copies, and land on all kinds of best seller lists.
+But the truth is it probably won’t.
 The deeper truth is that I have very little control over whether this book reaches tens, hundreds, or thousands of readers.

 When I worry about how many people will buy my book, I carry anxiety and fear around with me everywhere I go.
 It weighs me down and robs me of joy.
 When I surrender the outcome, I find enormous freedom and peace.
 I trust God, believing he will use this project to impact lives.
 How many lives simply isn’t up to me.
 I must learn to find peace in the truth that I was faithful to the creative act and put my work out into the world.
 The scope of that impact is largely out of my hands.